maoschanz/drawing/README.md

 # Draw
 ## A drawing application for the GNOME desktop.

-This application is a simple image editor using Cairo for basic drawing operations.
+This application is a simple image editor using Cairo for basic drawing operations, and following GNOME interface guidelines.

 PNG, JPEG and BMP files should be supported.